-Literature and All readings (mandatory and non-mandatory) will be made other resources available on Perusall, a collaborative reading tool (accessible via e-learning).
+Literature and other resources All readings (mandatory and non-mandatory) will be made available on Perusall, a collaborative reading tool (accessible via e-learning).
 See point 20 below for more info on Perusall.
 No books need to be purchased by the students.
-After completing this course, the students will be able to: Learning Outcomes i) define the basic concepts of Welfare Economics; ii) explain the trade-offs between economic efficiency and other important social goals; iii) compare assessment criteria for public policies; iv) analyze policy proposals in the light of their welfare impact; v) discuss the interdependence between markets and politics.
+Learning After completing this course, the students will be able to: Outcomes i) define the basic concepts of Welfare Economics; ii) explain the trade-offs between economic efficiency and other important social goals; iii) compare assessment criteria for public policies; iv) analyze policy proposals in the light of their welfare impact; v) discuss the interdependence between markets and politics.
 Attendance Lectures: Lecture attendance is not mandatory.
 All lectures will be recorded and uploaded on the e-learning platform on the same day.
 It goes without saying that you alone bear the responsibility if you miss content.
 Absentee tutoring won't be provided.
 Seminars: • Participation in the Thursday Seminars (S1, S3, S5, S7) is mandatory (see separated course schedule).
 In these seminars we will discuss the writing assignments which you must submit prior to the seminars (see point 20 below). • Participation in the Friday Seminars (S2, S4, S6, S8) is not mandatory.
 These seminars will be more informal gatherings.
 In these seminars we will have time to address and hopefully solve the problems which you encountered in the readings (taking the problem scores/ your activity on Perusall as a basis) and/or in the lectures.
 The substantial part of the material you require in order to pass the course's evaluation components (see below, point 20) will be provided in the lectures.
 Clearly, skimming through the lecture slides won't do - slides are but a pedagogical tool and never reflect the full content of a course.
-Experience overwhelmingly shows that the following features are key determinants for success in WEPP: • Regular attendance, Adequate preparation (=having done the readings before each lecture, continuously catching up on things you haven't fully understood, etc.) • Active learning attitude (=active seminar participation, willingness to voice comments and disagreements, reasonable notes-taking) Requirements • Reading assignments (mandatory readings): 15% of the overall grade (max.
-30 points) and Grading • Four written assignments: 30% of the overall grade (max.
-60 points • Comprehensive final exam: 55% of the overall grade (max.
-110 points) 1.
-Reading assignments (mandatory readings) This is a reading-intensive course.
-The assigned texts are sometimes difficult and may be unfamiliar in content and style to many of you.
-You are expected to come to class (or rather, join the zoom lectures) having thoughtfully read and annotated the required readings for that day.
-By 'thoughtfully annotate' I mean that you... • ...keep track of the things that you can't understand, that confuse you, or that you disagree with, • ...deeply engage points in the readings • ...stimulate discussion by offering informative questions or comments fun, we will be using Perusall, a collaborative and social reading & annotation tool.
+Experience overwhelmingly shows that the following features are key determinants for success in WEPP: • Regular attendance, • Adequate preparation (-naving done the readings before each lecture, continuously • A stive learning attitude (= active cominar participation, willingness to voice) • Active learning attitude (-active seminar participation, winnigness to voice Doquinomonto Panding assignments (mandatory readings): 15% of the overall grade (may 30) and Grading • Reading assignments (mandatory readings).
+1576 of the overall grade (max.
+50 and Grading • Four written assignments: 30% of the overall grade (max, 60 points • Comprehensive final exam: 55% of the overall grade (max.
+00 points) 1 Reading assignments (mandatory readings) This is a reading-intensive course.
+The assigned texts are sometimes difficult and may be unfamiliar in content and style to many of you You are expected to come to class (or rather, join the zoom lectures) having thoughtfully read and annotated the required readings for that day.
+By 'thoughtfully annotate' I mean that you •keep track of the things that you can't understand, that confuse you, or that you disagree with, • deeply engage points in the readings •stimulate discussion by offering informative questions or comments •help others by addressing their questions or confusions.
+Research shows that by annotating thoughtfully, you'll learn more and get better grades.
+To help you with this task and to make the whole process of reading more fun, we will be using Perusall, a collaborative and social reading & annotation tool.
 You can start a new annotation thread in Perusall by highlighting text, asking a question, or posting a comment; you can also add a reply or comment to an existing thread.
 Each thread is like a chat with one or more members of your class, and it happens in real time.